 How can Americans pursue happiness when there is a “climate of fear and hatred,” according to the President of the United States?
 President Trump has stumped around the country with a comedy act that has promoting people to triggered against specific racial groups and specific people.

 The rhetoric he spoke after the domestic terrorism that took place recently in El Paso and Dayton was diametrically different from what he has previously spewed.
 In El Paso, Hispanics were gunned down in what is being called Domestic Terrorism.
 After further research, the police are saying the shooter was radicalized by the “Dark Web.”
+Does this forgive Domestic Terrorism or explain another diagnosis?

 In Dayton, as a reaction to the empathy of the Hispanic community, a White Supremacist filed a manifesto then killed and wounded as many as he could including his own sister.
 However, the killing in Dayton did not appear to be spur-of-the-moment.
 The manifesto was not written on a napkin, and did not take a few minutes to jot down while throwing back some something to drink in a coffee shop.
 This killing was planned and people were executed.